 - Be aware of videoconferencing fatigue: seeing human faces up close for several hours a day causes severe mental fatigue.
 Limit such sessions to a maximum of 2 hours per day.

-- Take breaks during and/or between virtual activities to keep the participants' eyes from the screen for some time, go to the toilet, stretch the legs, get a drink, etc.
+- Take breaks during and/or between virtual activities to keep the participants' eyes from the screen for some time.

 - In virtual workshops, we tend to provide all of the information at once.
 But as in physical workshops, breaking things down into manageable parts is also a good idea in virtual workshops.
 Make use of limited-scope questions and multiple-choice polls to ensure rapid responses.